-(A) A public children services agency (PCSA), private child placing agency (PCPA) or private noncustodial agency (PNA) that acts as a representative of the Ohio department of job and family services (ODJFS) in recommending foster homes for certification or a PCSA or PCPA that participates in the placement of children in foster homes or for adoption shall:
+(A) A public children services agency (PCSA), private child placing agency (PCPA) or private noncustodial agency (PNA) that acts as a representative of the Ohio department of job and family services (ODJFS) in recommending foster homes for certification or participates in the placement of children in foster homes and for adoption shall:

 (1) Inform all individuals applying for approval for adoptive placement that they can also be studied for foster home certification.

 (2) Conduct a joint homestudy pursuant to the requirements contained in rule 5101:2-5-20 of the Administrative Code which can result in the simultaneous approval of the applicant for:

 (b) Foster care placement.

 (B) A PCSA, PCPA and PNA shall utilize the JFS 01691 "Application for Child Placement" (rev. 12/2014) as the standard form when accepting applications for adoptive placement.
 A PCSA, PCPA or PNA shall send the JFS 01691 to any individual requesting an application for adoption within seven business days of receipt of a request for an application.

 (C) An application submitted with a knowingly false statement shall not be used to initiate the homestudy.
 If a PCSA, PCPA or PNA determines that an application has been falsified, the PCSA, PCPA or PNA shall follow the procedures outlined in rule 5101:2-33-13 of the Administrative Code.

 (D) An agency shall not begin the homestudy assessment process prior to the receipt of a fully completed JFS 01691 signed by the adoptive parent(s).